 However, many times, a traveler might get a visa of a shorter or a longer validity than desired.

 Therefore, I urge you to please carefully go through your visa as far as the time frame is concerned.

-Your visa will comprise of the first date you can step in the Schengen zone, and the last day that you have to leave the area.
+Your visa will comprise the first date you can step into the Schengen zone and the last day that you have to leave the area.